Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Distribution Verification through Kolmogorov Complexity

 \begin{claim} Let us denote

 Then, we have

 for all sufficiently large $n\in\N$. \end{claim} From union bound, we have

 for all sufficiently large $n\in\N$, which completes the proof of the correctness.
-Here, in the second inequality, we have used \cref{claim:est_D,claim:est_uK}, in the third inequality, we have used the definition of $\cI_n$ and $\mathcal{J}_n$ and in the final inequality, we have used \cref{claim:kraft}.
+Here, in the second inequality, we have used Claims~\ref{claim:est_D} and \ref{claim:est_uK}, in the third inequality, we have used the definition of $\cI_n$ and $\mathcal{J}_n$ and in the final inequality, we have used Claim~\ref{claim:kraft}.